-INDIVIDUAL.
-MEMBERSHIP - any person who is a Metis or Non-status Indian and a resident of Saskatchewan for three months has the right to become a lifetime member of these months has the right to become a lifetime member of the Association by applying on a nettive AMNSIS Local and upon filing one copy with the Provincial Secretary, along with paying the prescribed fee.
-Membership will remain in effect as long as the member remains in good standing with the Associations.
+INDIVIDUAL MEMBERSHIP - any person who is a Metis or Non-status Indian and a resident of Saskatchewan for three months has the right to become a lifetime member of the Association by applying to an active AMNSIS Local and upon filing one copy with the Provincial Secretary, along with paying the prescribed fee.
+Membership will remain in effect as long as the member remains in good standing with the Association.

-NOTE - there are certain problems with this:
+- NOTE there are certain problems with this:

-1. with respect to an Aboriginal Rights settlement,
+- 1. with respect to an Aboriginal Rights settlement,

-2. who votes as a member,
+- 2. who votes as a member,

-3. N.R.I.M. whites take advantage,
+- 3. N.R.I.M. whites take advantage,

-4. it seems to give the job description as Secretary.
+- 4. it seems to give the job description as Secretary.

 MEMBERSHIP FEE - The annual membership fees payable by individual members shall be determined or approved, by majority vote at the annual general Assembly of the Association.